Text ASO crash course: all app page optimization tips

 Now you have picked up a couple of dozens of keywords.
 It’s about time to put them in the right fields.
 The keywords that are most important to you will go to the title while less important ones will go to the short description/subtitle and keywords field (App Store), and the remaining ones will go to the description (Google Play).

-How do I work on the title:
+Working on the title:

 - Make sure you use the maximum number of characters allowed by a store.
 It’s 30 for the App Store and 50 for Google Play;